pdx-cs-rust/countserver/README.md

     to complete.
 The default is 100K.

 The `-m` thread specifies a target level of parallelism for some clients and servers.
-The default is the number of parallel threads Rust believes is available: typically the number of threads on the host machine.
+The default is about half the number of parallel threads Rust believes is available: typically this is the number of threads on the host machine.

 Async client and server will use Tokio by default.
 To use `async-std`, use the `--alt` argument.

+Sequential server will use a faster amortized counter by default.
+To use an atomic counter, use the `--alt` argument.

-Threaded server will use standard threading by default.
-To use a scoped server, use the `--alt` argument.
+Threaded server will use an amortized counter by default.
+To use an atomic counter, use the `--alt` argument.
+They are roughly the same speed.

 On my modern Linux box I need to run these things as root to get decent performance.
 I also occasionally need to